6DammK9/nai-anime-pure-negative-prompt/README.md

 ## So where to start? ##
 - Take the *blue pill* to return the major comminuty and continue drawing.
 Take the [red pill](ch00/red_pill.md) if you're prepared to my ~~observation with some legit ML / NLP / AI knowledge~~ complete non-sense (or somewhat closest to the ~~reality of bugs / expolits / [Undefined behavior](https://en.wikipedia.org/wiki/Undefined_behavior)~~ dystopia of the released AI models).

+## (260504) Capping of research topics ##
+- I am not going to continue exploring Diffusion / AutoRegressive models based from DiT e.g. [Anima](https://huggingface.co/circlestone-labs/Anima) or MoT e.g. [SenseNova-U1](https://huggingface.co/sensenova/SenseNova-U1-8B-MoT) because of **lacking of research support**.
+Math properies, scientitic study and engineering application should be studied from scratch.
+Relying on [designer tools / creator based community](https://comfy.org/) will not be sustainable. ~~I will fade out with A1111 which he is a great inventor by blending many useful tools within math properties.~~

 ## Contact ##
 **Seriously?
 I'm no different than a random anon in this field.**